alishahzad7986/console-based-ATM/readme.md

 ---

-# 🏧 ATM Machine Simulation (Python)
+# 🏧 Console-Based ATM System (Python)

-A simple **console-based ATM Machine project** built using Python.
-This project simulates basic ATM functionalities like checking balance,<br>
-depositing money, withdrawing money, and exiting the system,       <br>

-It is a beginner-friendly Python project that demonstrates the use of:

-* Functions
-* Loops
-* Conditional statements
-* Variables
-* Basic input/output handling
+A simple and beginner-friendly **Console-Based ATM Simulation** built using Python.
+This project allows users to securely log in using a PIN and perform basic banking operations such as checking balance, depositing money, and withdrawing funds through a command-line interface.

+This project is ideal for beginners who want to practice Python fundamentals and build real-world logic.

 ---

-## 🚀 Features
+## 📌 Features

 * 🔐 Secure PIN verification
 * 💰 Check account balance
 * ➕ Deposit money
 * ➖ Withdraw money
+* ⚠️ Insufficient balance handling
+* 🔄 Balance updates after each transaction
 * ❌ Exit option
-* 🧮 Balance updates after every transaction
-* ⚠️ Insufficient balance handling

 ---

-## 🛠 Technologies Used
+## 🛠️ Technologies Used

-* **Python 3**
+* Python 3

-No external libraries are required.
+* No external libraries required

 ---

 ## 📂 Project Structure

 ```
-atm-machine/
+console-based-ATM/
 │
+├── main.py
-├── atm.py
+├── .gitignore
 └── README.md
 ```